 |Antifungal skin products||2% miconazole nitrate in powder, spray, cream, lotion, or ointment.
 Aloe Vesta Antifungal; Monistat 1, Neosporin AF, Baza Antifungal; Carrington Antifungal; Fungoid; Lotrimin AF, etc.||Skin with fungal rash||Generally for fungal rash affecting skin around wound.
 Typically apply small amount, gently rubbing into skin so it is no longer visible.
 Powder may be applied with a light dusting, then gently rub onto affected skin (and may blot with skin barrier liquid to seal in, if excessive moisture is present or under ostomy appliance).|

 Pain with dressing changes may be managed by topical anesthetic products such as 2% or 4% topical Lidocaine Jelly, or EMLA cream, or systemic medications such as NSAIDS or opioids.
 Topical anesthetics (Lidocaine, Prilocaine, etc.) should be applied with enough time prior to dressing change or debridement for the medication to take effect (approximately 10 min).
 Similarly, systemic pain medication should also be administered with enough time for pain relief (at least 30 minutes) (Sussman & Bates-Jensen, 2012; Bryant & Nix, 2016; Doughty & McNichol, 2016).
 Addressing the pain when infection is suspected would include addressing the infection.
 Certain wound products may assist with pain management in specific types of wounds.
 Matrix applications using small intestine submucosa (SIS) technology (typically porcine) have been successful in relieving some wound pain, particularly over donor sites from split thickness skin grafts.
-Glycerine or silicone based gel sheets as well as hydrogel sheets (cross-linked polyethylene oxide and water) such as Vigilon may be cool and soothing to partial thickness wounds such as second degree burns and silicone is helpful in reducing scarring after wound closure (Sussman & Bates-Jensen, 2012; Hess, 2013; Doughty & McNichol, 2016).
+Glycerin or silicone based gel sheets as well as hydrogel sheets (cross-linked polyethylene oxide and water) such as Vigilon may be cool and soothing to partial thickness wounds such as second degree burns and silicone is helpful in reducing scarring after wound closure (Sussman & Bates-Jensen, 2012; Hess, 2013; Doughty & McNichol, 2016).
 Be on the alert for new, different (especially worsening), or persistent pain associated with chronic wounds.
 Persistent pain in a neuropathic extremity with a chronic wound, as well as may be associated with osteomyelitis (Schultz & Dowsett, 2012; Sussman & Bates-Jensen, 2012; Krasner et al., 2014; Doughty & McNichol, 2016).

 Baer, W. S. (2011).
 The classic: The treatment of chronic osteomyelitis with the maggot (larva of the blow fly).
 1931.
-Clinical orthopaedics and related research, 469(4), 920944. doi:10.1007/s11999-010-1416-3
+Clinical orthopaedics and related research, 469(4), 920–944. doi:10.1007/s11999-010-1416-3

-Baranoski, S., & Ayello, E. A. (2004).
+Baranoski, S., and Ayello, E. (2016).
 Wound Care Essentials: Practice Principles.
 Fourth Edition.
 Philadelphia, PA: Wolters Kluwer, Lippincott Williams & Wilkins.

 Bradley, M., Cullum, N., & Sheldon, T. (1999).
 The debridement of chronic wounds: a systematic review.
 Core Research.